vtrphan/phoenix/challenges.1.md

 - Run your newly created image in Azure Container Instances to see if everything works.
 You can start it manually in the portal or via command line.

-## 4. Relase to ACI via VSTS
+## 4. Relase to ACI via Azure DevOps
 > Need help?
 Check hints [here :blue_book:](hints/TeamServicesToACI.md)!
-- Use VSTS to create a release definition which is triggered by your build definition.
+- Use Azure DevOps to create a release definition which is triggered by your build definition.
 This release definition should
     - deploy the latest image created by your build definition to ACI.
 Use the Azure CLI task.
 - Now you have a full end to end flow for single container applications.